deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Yeah."
 Adam nodded, and jerked his head toward the back of the plane.
 "I'll be back there."

 They were on stopover at Scott AFB, after a full two days of loading every scrap of the SOR's accumulated gear and personal effects onto the Galaxy.
-Huge as a C5's lift and fuel capacities were, the gym gear alone accounted for several tonnes which, when coupled with the reinforced furniture, the armory, the lucky reinforced Gravball goal, not to mention the suits, protective and maintenance equipment *for* the suits, plus the techs and all THEIR stuff…
+Huge as a C5's lift and fuel capacities were, the gym gear alone accounted for several tonnes which, when coupled with the reinforced furniture, the armory, the lucky reinforced Gravball goal, not to mention the suits, protective and maintenance equipment *for* the suits, plus the techs and all THEIR stuff...

 While a Galaxy had plenty of seating on the upper deck, the operators were all big enough to find the seats uncomfortably small, and they were prone to overheating anyway.
 Noisy as it was, the cargo deck was pleasantly cold, and so they'd set up a sort of nest in one of the few corners not completely given over to cargo, and were playing Texas Hold 'em.